Who we are – Your Modern Jewish Community in Israel

 We bridge community and celebrate our cultural diversity, in our successful Embracing our Differences (Shonim B’yachad) Shonim B’yahad: Embracing Our Differences – The Daniel Centers program, an artistic educational project in multi-faith schools to endow the values of equality, tolerance and inclusion of each other, by recognizing our shared humanity.

-We bridge community by highlighting our relationship with American Jewry each year with the “Bridge Over Troubled Water” American Cultural Festival, with the support of the Tel Aviv-Yafo Municipality.
-Jewish American Cultural Festival 2019 – The Daniel Centers To help close the gap between Israeli and American Jews, we encouraged Israelis to become more familiar with American immigrant history, struggles with antisemitism, and the triumphs they have made through their determination, creativity, and Jewish identity.
+We bridge community by highlighting our relationship with American Jewry with the “Bridge Over Troubled Water” American Cultural Festival, with the support of the Tel Aviv-Yafo Municipality – Jewish American Cultural Festival 2019 – The Daniel Centers.
+To help close the gap between Israeli and American Jews, we encouraged Israelis to become more familiar with American immigrant history, struggles with antisemitism, and the triumphs they have made through their determination, creativity, and Jewish identity.
 The Festival draws the attention of thousands of participants from Tel Aviv – Jaffa, including Israeli leaders in government and NGO’s who deal with American’s through business and personal connections.
 Through panel discussions, music, arts and modern religious expression they gain a better understanding of American Jewish culture.
+Because of Covid we were not able to hold this event for the last two years but we look forward to renewing it this summer, 2022.

 For three decades we have worked the front lines – alongside our peers, and partners in Israel and abroad including, the World Zionist Conference (WZC), and the World Union for Progressive Judaism (WUPJ).
 We hosted their international conferences with hundreds of attendees, as well as for the International Cantors Assembly, the North American Rabbinical Assembly, and the North American Reform Rabbis.